Skip to content

 On the Tasting Mat:

-• Finger Lakes Distilling Pommeau Finish New York Straight Rye (91.7 proof, 6 yr, single cask, ~205 bottles, $100 SRP): A rye finished for three months in pommeau — the French Norman apple aperitif made by blending unfermented apple juice with apple brandy.
-The nose bursts with fresh applesauce and a light spring orchard character, while the palate shifts beautifully toward baked apple turnover and warm cinnamon spice, with just a whisper of rye pepper on the finish.
-(00:05:47)
+• Finger Lakes Distilling Pommeau Finish New York Straight Rye (Single Cask): A six-year Empire State rye finished for three months in pommeau — a traditional French Norman beverage made by blending unfermented apple juice with apple brandy.
+Coming in at 91.7 proof, this is the lightest pour of the flight.
+The nose blooms with fresh applesauce and a clean orchard brightness.
+On the palate, the fruit transforms into warm, baked apple turnover with a whisper of cinnamon, before a late peppery rye spice reasserts itself on the finish.
+Only 205 bottles were produced.
+SRP $100.
+(00:05:40)

 Full Transcript